lukemcook/py_pw/README.md

 A simple password generator written in Python.

 It will ask the user for the desired password length and then generate a complex password using a pre-defined list of characters with randomness.
-After the password is generated it will be copied to the system's clipboard.
+Has input handling functionality and after the password is generated it will be copied to the system's clipboard.